fandora-network/docs/docs/edge/get-started/terraform-aws-deployment.md

 ### Terraform variables
 Three variables that must be provided, before running the deployment:

-* `account_id` - the AWS account ID that the Polygon Edge blockchain cluster will be deployed on
+* `account_id` - the AWS account ID that the fandora Edge blockchain cluster will be deployed on
 * `alb_ssl_certificate` - the ARN of the certificate from AWS Certificate Manager to be used by ALB for https protocol.
   The certificate must be generated before starting the deployment, and it must have **Issued** status
 * `premine` - the account that will receive pre mined native currency.